 If we expand to locally bound reciprocal constructions, we find case-copying in even more languages.
 Here again we show a minimal pair for Telugu.
 The reciprocal in Telugu is made from doubling the numeral okalla ('one').
-Similar to the complex reflexive, the second okalla shows the same case as its antecedent: nominative in (6a) and dative in (6b).
+Similar to the complex reflexive, the second okalla shows the same case as its antecedent: nominative in (6a) and dative in (6b) (Note that (6b) is an experiencer construction, which in Telugu often is accompanied with a oblique marker -ante on the object.
+Here and throughout, we simply gloss this marker as -ante).

-- (6) vallu okalla-ni okallu tiṭṭu-konn-aa-ru 3PL.NOM one-ACC one.NOM scold-VR-PST-PL 'They scolded each other.' - (7) valla-ku okkar-anțe okkari-ki išțam 3PL-DAT one-ANTE one-DAT like 'They like each other.'
+- (6) vallu okalla-ni okallu tiṭṭu-konn-aa-ru 3PL.NOM one-ACC one.NOM scold-VR-PST-3PL 'They scolded each other.' - (7) valla-ku okkar-anțe okkari-ki išțam 3PL-DAT one-ANTE one-DAT like 'They like each other.'

-This type of case-copying in reciprocals is much more wide spread and can be found in Sanzhi Dargwa (Forker 2020), Lezgian (Haspelmath 1993), Icelandic (Sigurðsson et al. 2021; Sigurðsson et al. 2020), Greek (Mackridge 1987), Bosnian/Croatian/Serbian (Despić 2011), Polish (Dadan 2017) and Ukrainian (LaTerza 2014).
+This type of case-copying in reciprocals is much more wide spread and can be found in Sanzhi Dargwa (Forker 2020), Lezgian (Haspelmath 1993), Icelandic (Sigurðsson et al. 2021; Sigurðsson et al. 2020), Greek (Mackridge 1987; Paparounas & Salzmann to appear), Bosnian/Croatian/Serbian (Despić 2011), Polish (Dadan 2017) and Ukrainian (LaTerza 2014).
 Below is a minimal pair from Icelandic.
 When the antecedent is nominative, hvor also surfaces in the nominative case (8a), but when the antecedent is accusative, the accusative form hvorn is used for the reciprocal as in (8b).

 - (8) a. þeir höfðu talað hvor um annan they.NOM.M.PL had talked each.NOM.M.SG about other.ACC.M.SG 'They had talked about each other.'
 (Sigurðsson et al. 2020: ex.
-1a) - b. Ég kynnti þá hvorn fyrir öðrum I introduced them.ACC each.ACC for other.DAT 'I introduced them to each other.'
+1a) - b.
+Eg kynnti þá hvorn fyrir öðrum I introduced them.ACC each.ACC for other.DAT 'I introduced them to each other.'
 (Sigurðsson et al. 2020: ex.
 19)